proctorio/proctorio.github.io/README.md

 # How to Install - Canvas

 ## 1. Download File
+   * We recommend following our CDN URL to download the Global Javascript file opposed to our github raw URL.
+When our DNS provider detects the github cdn (Fastly) is down, it will automatically switch to the backup CDN served by Microsoft to guarantee uptime.
+The github raw version is provided below, but is not recommended.
    * Go to [here](https://raw.githubusercontent.com/proctorio/proctorio.github.io/master/snippets/canvas_global_minified.js) and right click "Save as..." to download the Global Javascript file.

 ## 2. Open Account